xyzmean/amneziawg-openwrt/README.md

 3. Enable GitHub Actions, if not already enabled.

 4. Select the workflow `Legacy - step 1.
 Build OpenWrt toolchain cache`, enter your router parameters, and start the run.
-   - Optionally set a different YAWWG version using the release tag or commit hash field.
+   - Optionally set a different YAAWG version using the release tag or commit hash field.
    - Do **not** disable `Update Go` unless you understand the consequences; `amneziawg-go` requires Go version greater than 1.24.4.

 5. Wait approximately 2 to 2.5 hours for the cache build to complete.